 MISSION BAY HIGH SCHOOL PRESERVATIONISTS (San Diego, CA)

 Under the expert guidance of Director JP Balmat, the Mission Bay High Preservationists have high musical standards.
 They perform with panache and polish beyond their years.

 SUE PALMER and her MOTEL SWING ORCHESTRA (San Diego, CA)

 San Diego’s Queen of Boogie Woogie presents a winning combination of blues and swing music.
 Sue and her excellent musicians are a hit at every festival!
 They will kick-off the "Swing Extravaganza," too.

 Dave Bennett is featured on piano and vocals, backed by guitar, bass and drums -- performing Rockabilly classics by Jerry Lee Lewis, Elvis Presley and others.
-There are limited sets featuring the Memphis Boys, so check the schedule.
+There are limited sets featuring the Memphis Speed Kings, so check the schedule.
 Be there or be square!!!